 This data is often stored on the vehicle system and requires special training, equipment, and software to extract and analyze.
-Figure 5 shows select information extracted from several different systems as noted in the article linked here.
+Figure 5 shows select information extracted from several different systems as noted.

 Images are good at showing spatial relationships of location data, but images can fall short of showing the temporal relationships of location data.
 One alternative to static images is animating the data on a base map.
 This can be particularly effective when there are multiple moving devices and parties.
 Figure 6 shows a simulated collision between a car and a bicycle.
 Is distracted driving a potential causative factor?

 Figure 6: Video showing animated GPS track with overlaid text messages and infotainment event data.